codearryaas/swift-rank/.docs/user-guide/dynamic-variables.md

 1. You create a template with variables: `{post_title}`
 2. User visits a page
-3. Schema Engine checks display conditions
+3. Swift Rank checks display conditions
 4. Template matches the page
 5. Variables are replaced with actual values
 6. Schema is output to the page